wenet-e2e/wenet/docs/lm.md

 We can see there is no phonemes and there is no need to design pronunciation on purpose.
 3. G is the language model, namely compiling the n-gram to standard WFST representation.

-The second is the decoder, which is same as the traditional decoder, which uses the standard viterbi beam search algorithm in decoding.
+The second is the decoder, which is the same as the traditional decoder, which uses the standard Viterbi beam search algorithm in decoding.

 ## Implementation